freed0mdev/billionaire/README.md

-# Billionaire Game
+# Millionaire Game

 ## Overview

-Billionaire Game is a React web application that implements a basic version of the "Who Wants to Be a Millionaire" game.
+Millionaire Game is a React web application that implements a basic version of the "Who Wants to Be a Millionaire" game.
 It allows players to answer a series of questions, accumulate winnings for correct answers, and view their total score at the end.

 ## Project Setup